oberhamsi/ositestats/README.md

 OSiteStats tracks to basic values that are aggregate for day and month timespans:

+### Unique

-   * Unique: A unique browsing device identified by either a cookie (most of the time) or IP/UserAgent combination.
+A unique browsing device identified by either a cookie (most of the time) or IP/UserAgent combination.
+Note that

+   * the numbers for Uniques can not simply be added up to get to higher aggregations, obviously
+   * the number of Users to your site is usually about 1/3 to 1/2 of the number of Uniques (this depend on various factors)

+### Page

-   * Page: Content requested by the User
+Content requested by the User

+### UserAgent, Referrer

+The distribution of UserAgents and Referers per Unique (!).

+While this is straight forward for UserAgents (a Unique always has, per definition, only one UserAgent) read the following carefully to understand how this influences the Referer statistic:

+Each Unique can only contribute one Referer per aggregation, although he might have come from several sources within that timespan.
+The overall trend should stay the same, but obviously this gets more vague the larger the timespan.
+Yet, on small timescales (days to 1 month) this removes the inflation of Users who come repeatedly from a weird source like their email, a certain news article or twitter instead of google-ing or entering the domain directly.

+IMO this results in the more interesting statistic for Referers: how many new Uniques did you get from a particular Referrer.

 JSON API
 -----------